Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

 Marguerite Quimine, age 50, sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships of 1785, which reached New Orleans in November.
 With her were husband Jean-Aubin Fouquet, age 52, and two daughters, ages 15 and 11.
-They may have followed some of the passengers from their ship to San Bernardo, also called Nueva Gálvez, an Isleño community on the river below New Orleans.
+They may have followed some of their fellow passengers to San Bernardo, also called Nueva Gálvez, an Isleño community on the river below New Orleans.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS